Today, we are reviewing Foap. Whether this new platform is a viable way to make money from your photography or not.

 Unless they want to stop the photographers from ‘carpet bombing’ the site with hundreds of images in one go.
 Here, the uploaders might forget to add relevant tags.

-My last line is, they must be making money to be in operation for around 7 years.
+My last line is, they must be making money to be in operation for around seven years.
 They can’t survive without people selling images.
 Someone somewhere is making a profit.

 If you have the time and energy, it make sense to add your images to another stock site.
 After a while, they start working for themselves.
 If this is your first taste of stock photography, I wouldn’t start here.